hodinkee/iris/README.md

 # Iris

-A Swift micro-framework for working with Imgix.
+A Swift framework for working with Imgix.

 ## Requirements